hv_approx#

 Approximate the hypervolume indicator.

 Approximate the value of the hypervolume metric with respect to a given reference point assuming minimization of all objectives.
-The default
+Methods

 For details of the calculation, see the Notes section below.